 This is the million-dollar question, and unfortunately, the answer isn’t always straightforward.
 In a perfect world, you’d get paid within a few weeks.
 However, delayed payments are a common challenge for home care agencies.
 Delays can happen for many reasons, including simple errors on the claim, slow processing times at the state level, or issues with patient eligibility.
 The best way to speed things up is to double-check every claim for accuracy before you hit “submit.”
 Even with perfect claims, it’s smart to be prepared for potential gaps in your cash flow while you wait for reimbursements to come through.

-What Paperwork Do You Need for Billing?
+What Documentation Do You Need for Medicaid Billing?

 Let’s be honest, paperwork is probably not your favorite part of running a home care agency.
 But getting it right is the single most important step to getting paid correctly and on time.
 Think of your documentation as the foundation of every claim you submit.
 If it’s weak, incomplete, or inaccurate, your claim will likely be denied, leading to frustrating delays and cash flow problems.
 This is where so many agencies get stuck—in a cycle of submitting claims, getting rejections, and struggling to make payroll while they sort things out.